robertfben/Covid-Vs.-YouTube-Let-s-get-this-Bread/README.md

 ## Research Questions to Answer:

-1) Most popular trending videos- based on likes, view counts, and unique days the video trended
+1) Popular trending videos analysis- based on likes, views, comments and dislikes
-    - What drives a video’s popularity?
-Likes or dislikes
-    - Based on our dataset, what is the probability of these videos gaining popularity
+    - Based on our dataset, what are the chances of a video gaining popularity?
-        - Correlation of view counts and likes
-        - Correlation of view counts and dislikes
+        - Bell curve of the 4 categories, visualizing a peak count of each column
-        - Using outliers and boxplots
+        - Find outliers and the 1st 2nd and 3rd standard deviations.

 2) Popularity of video categories during covid
     - In the time period defined, which three video categories had the highest volume of videos posted?